Skip to content

 Essential Concepts:

-Generating statistical questions is the first step in a Participatory Sensing campaign.
+Generating statistical investigative questions is the first step in a Participatory Sensing campaign.
 Research and observations help create applicable campaign questions.

 Lesson: